dw-bws/handbook-citizen-science/pages/db.md

 `sudo apt-get install postgresql-10`

-sudo apt-get install postgresql-client
+`sudo apt-get install postgresql-client`

 After this, the password of the superuser is set.
 The default name of the postgresSQL superuser is postgres.
 The superuser is the administrator of the PostgreSQL server.
-He has all priviliges and is able to create users. sudo –u postgres psql
+He has all priviliges and is able to create users.

+`sudo –u postgres psql`

 With this command, the postgresql command line mode is activated.
 To set the password for the superuser, enter the command:

-\password postgres
+`\password postgres`

 Then the new password has to be entered twice.
 To quit the postgresql command line mode, enter:

-\q
+`\q`

-To create a new database user, the following command is used: sudo –u postgres createuser –P –d carsten
+To create a new database user (e.g. anmed joe), the following command is used:

+`sudo –u postgres createuser –P –d joe`

-Now the user “carsten” can create a database called “roda”: sudo –u postgres createdb -O carsten roda
+Now the user "joe" can create a database called "roda":

+`sudo –u postgres createdb -O joe roda`